Amazon blocked 10 billion listings in counterfeit crackdown

 Amazon said it can stop counterfeiters before they can sell anything thanks to machine-learning technology, which automatically scans listings to remove suspected counterfeits.
 The company also gives brands a way to remove fake items from the site themselves, rather than reporting them to Amazon and waiting for it to do something.

 The company’s efforts comes as lawmakers are looking at ways to reduce counterfeits online.
-Two senators, Bill Cassidy of Louisiana and Dick Durbin of Illinois, both Democrats, re-introduced a bill this year known as the INFORM Consumers Act.
+Republican Sen. Bill Cassidy of Louisiana and Democratic Sen. Dick Durbin of Illinois re-introduced the INFORM Consumers Act this year.
 It would require third-party sellers to be verified and to disclose their name and address to shoppers.
 The bill was introduced last year, but wasn’t voted on.

 Amazon and smaller online stores, such as eBay and Etsy, oppose the bill for reasons including concerns it could discourage people from starting a small business and selling online.
 But groups that represent big-box physical retailers, such as Home Depot and Lowe’s, support it because they say it levels the playing field, since physical retailers already make sure their shelves are free of fakes.

-Amazon said it spent more than $700 million last year on its anti-counterfeiting efforts and has 10,000 people working on it.
+Amazon.com Inc. said it spent more than $700 million last year on its fraud and anti-counterfeiting efforts and has 10,000 people working on it.
 The company has also been filing joint lawsuits with brands, including one earlier this year with Salvatore Ferragamo against counterfeiters who were selling knock-offs of the high-end brand’s belts on the site.